pratyusa98/web_scrapping_project/README.md

 ### Link Of My Project:  https://wikiscrapping.herokuapp.com/

+This Project assign me by Inuron.
+Thanks To #Krish Sir and #Sudhansu Sir.
 In this project I am scrap the data from weikipedia.

 ## What Is Web scraping?
 Web scraping is a technique using which the webpages from the internet are fetched and parsed to understand and extract specific information similar to a human being.